Datakollektivet/map-generator/README.md

 + Election districts *
 + Jurisdiction districts *

-You define the layers by adding a cli argument, e.g. `node map-generator.js layers=denmark`.
-You can add multiple with `layers=all` or with comma seperation `layers=denmark, regions`.
+You define the layers by adding a cli argument, e.g. `node map-generator.js --layers denmark`.
+You can add multiple with comma seperation `--layers denmark, regions`.

 * Soon